rapid258/NewsDataset-analysis/README.md

-# Analisis de News category Dataset
+# Analisis the News category Dataset

-Método de limpieza y análisis del set de datos
+Data set cleaning and analysis method
 [News category Dataset](https://www.kaggle.com/rmisra/news-category-dataset)
 ## Como usar

-Esta realizado en un notebook de jupyter.
+It is made in a Jupyter notebook.

-### Prerequisitos
+### Prerequisites

-Para funcionar debería tener instalado:
+To work you should have installed:
 * numpy
 * pandas
 * matplotlib